Rule Engine Explained: Smarter Rewards, Happier Customers

 Rewarding customer behaviors that bring in new business is a no-brainer.
 A rules engine makes it easy to manage a "Refer a Friend" program.

-The rule is simple: "IF a customer's unique referral link is used to make a first-time purchase, THEN award a bonus of 1000 loyalty points to both the referrer and the new customer."
+The rule is simple: "If a customer's unique referral link is used to make a first-time purchase, Then award a bonus of 1000 loyalty points to both the referrer and the new customer."
 This is a powerful way to leverage your existing customer base for new customer acquisition.

 Place Orders

 This is the most fundamental of all loyalty rules, but it can still be optimized with a rules engine.
 Beyond simply rewarding points for every dollar spent, you can create tiered rules.
-For example, "IF a customer spends between $50 and $100, THEN award 1.5 loyalty currency per dollar."
+For example, "If a customer spends between $50 and $100, then award 1.5 loyalty currency per dollar."

 You could also set a rule for specific payment methods, such as offering bonus points for using your branded credit card.
 These implementations of rule logic are vital for guiding customer behaviors towards higher spending and preferred payment methods.